stonecrafter/create-react-app-sass/README.md

 How this differs from the boilerplate:
 - Moved the default App component into src/components
-- Created src/stylesheets and set up 7 folders using the 7-1 pattern.
-Some of them are empty.
+- Created src/stylesheets and set up folders roughly aligned with the 7-1 pattern (not all 7 tend to be relevant in small projects).
 Some have files and suggested values and/or values that I frequently reuse when starting new projects.
 See [this](https://github.com/HugoGiraudel/sass-boilerplate) project for reference.
 - Renamed index.[s]css to main.[s]css

 ### Usage